-Even if the job you eventually secure isn't in your area of speciality, you'll still be earning and minimising any gap on your CV.
+Even if the job that you eventually secure isn't in your area of speciality, you'll still be earning and minimising any career gap on your CV.
 Your proactive approach and work ethic will surely stand you in good stead with recruiters when the time comes to move on.

-Landing a job in turbulent times
+Finding a new job in turbulent times

-When competition is high, you need a standout CV.
+In a crowded jobs market, you need a standout CV.
 See if yours would make the cut by getting a free CV review.